Haverholme Priory, Lincolnshire, 8 July 1848

 “I know you will.
 Be helpful and friendly.”

 “Hullo!
 Hullo!”
-Lord George came at them from the far end of the hall.
+Lord Winchilsea came at them from the far end of the hall.
 “Beaufort!
 Thank you for coming!”

-“Our pleasure, Hatton.”
+“Our pleasure, Finchy.”
 They shook hands.
 “A sad pleasure.
 We missed you in London this season.”

-Lord George bear hugged Jane and Kate in turn.
+Lord Winchilsea bear hugged Jane and Kate in turn.
 Kate thought he appeared older and greyer than she could have ever imagined.

-“Everyone has been concerned for your dear wife, and you,” Lord Beaufort said quietly.
+“Everyone has been concerned for your dear wife, and you,” Earl Beaufort said quietly.
 “I remember she was weak when we saw you last year.”

 “A tragedy,” Jane said gently.